Mino75/json-toolib/README.md

 # json-toolib
-this is a simple tools library stored in a single json file Notice : the json format can be converted into Bson for MongoDB Database
+Json-toolib is a personal simple tools library stored in a single json file Notice : the json format can be converted into Bson for MongoDB Database

 ## Testing some requests
-The data can be requested as a mongoDB bson data Requests can be tested here : https://mongoplayground.net
+The data can be requested as a mongoDB bson data Requests with the online tool here : https://mongoplayground.net

 ## Request Example